 - Yet the fundamental difference remains, that the open-ended fund has unlimited shares that can be issued by the fund.

-- The shares in case of Closed-end Mutual funds are generated through IPO, i.e, Initial Public Offering, and then, are sold in open market, mostly.
+- The shares in case of Closed-end Mutual funds are generated through IPO, i.e, Initial Public Offering, and then, are sold in an open market, mostly.

-The feature of redemptions makes it important for Open-ended funds to maintain proper cash reserves in order to meet the redemption requirements.
+The feature of redemptions makes it important for Open-ended funds to maintain proper cash reserves to meet the redemption requirements.
 Since there is no requirement of that sort in the closed-end funds, other investments can be made in that sector.
 Additional costs may be levied in the closed-end funds, and they also offer better returns while their counterpart offers a better degree of security.

 Open-ended mutual funds Benefits